 Role-based access overview

-Roles make deployable applications easy to install on a variety of servers.
-You assign users to groups and then associate the groups with roles.
+Roles make deployable applications easy to install on multiple servers.
+You can assign users to groups, then associate the groups with roles.
 This enables you to install an application on servers that have different groups without redefining the application's object permissions for each server.

-For simplification, user access is usually described in terms of group permissions.
-In deployable applications, which use role permissions, user access is ultimately determined by which groups are mapped to which roles.
+- To simplify, user access is usually described in terms of group permissions.
+For the deployable applications that use role permissions, the user access is ultimately determined by the groups that are mapped to the roles.

 For more information, see Creating and mapping roles.